evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 ### Tested Extension Headers

-In the first phase, packets always contain either a UDP payload or a TCP payload, the latter is sent with only the SYN flag set and with data as permitted by section 3.4 of {{!RFC793}} (2nd paragraph).
+In the first phase among collaborating vantage points, packets always contained either a UDP payload or a TCP payload, the latter is sent with only the SYN flag set and with data as permitted by section 3.4 of {{!RFC793}} (2nd paragraph).
 A usual traceroute is done with only the UDP/TCP payload without any extension header with varying hop-limit in order to learn the traversed routers and ASs.
 Then, several UDP/TCP probes are sent by with a set of extension headers:

 - destination options header containing either an unknown option with the "skip" bits or an unknown option with the "discard" bits of varying extension header length: 8, 256, and 512 octets;